-2012-13: Appeared in 47 games during his first full professional season with Lake Erie (AHL), compiling a 20-19-5 record with five shutouts, a 2.47 goals-against average and .918 save percentage…His five shutouts tied for sixth among AHL netminders…He finished ninth in the league in both games played (tied) and saves (1268)…Was recalled by Colorado on two occasions, Feb.
+2012-13: Appeared in 47 games during his first full professional season with Lake Erie (AHL), compiling a 20-19-5 record with five shutouts, a 2.47 GAA and .918 Sv%…His five shutouts tied for sixth among AHL netminders…Was recalled by Colorado on two occasions, Feb.
 15-17 and March 3-4, serving as the backup goaltender in two games.

-2011-12: Led all WHL netminders in games (64-tied), minutes (3,630) and saves (2,085) for the third consecutive year…Tied for the league lead in shutouts with five…Posted a 25-37-2 record for Seattle with a .906 save percentage, 11th best in the WHL…Finished his major junior career as the Western Hockey League’s all-time leader in minutes played (14,025) and saves (7,727)…Won six-of-seven shootouts, allowing only two goals on 20 attempts…Became the WHL’s all-time saves leader on Jan.
-22 at Vancouver, stopping 45 shots to give him 6,959 career saves…Eclipsed the previous record of 6,958 saves set by former Thunderbirds netminder Danny Lorenz (1986-1990)…Joined the Lake Erie Monsters (AHL) at the completion of the WHL season, appearing in two games…Made his professional debut with Lake Erie on March 31 at Texas, stopping all eight shots in relief…Earned his first professional victory (in his first career start) the next night at Texas, stopping 25 shots in an 8-4 win.
+2011-12: Led all WHL netminders in games (64-tied), minutes (3,630) and saves (2,085) for the third consecutive year with Seattle…Tied for the league lead in shutouts with five…Finished his major junior career as the Western Hockey League’s all-time leader in minutes played (14,025) and saves (7,727)…Became the WHL’s all-time saves leader on Jan.
+22 at Vancouver, stopping 45 shots to give him 6,959 career saves…Eclipsed the previous record of 6,958 saves set by former Thunderbirds netminder Danny Lorenz (1986-1990)…Joined the Lake Erie Monsters (AHL) at the completion of the WHL season, appearing in two games…Made his professional debut with Lake Erie in relief on March 31 at Texas…Earned his first professional victory (in his first career start) the next night at Texas, stopping 25 shots in an 8-4 win.

-2009-10: Named to the WHL Western Conference First All-Star Team in his second season with Seattle…Ranked first among WHL goaltenders in appearances (62), minutes (3,688) and saves (2,207)…Finished sixth in the league in save percentage (.914) and added three shutouts en route to being named a finalist for the WHL Goaltender of the Year…Represented Canada at the 2010 IIHF World Under-18 Championship…Started all six games at the tournament, posting a 3-3 record with a 2.87 goals-against average…Was the No. 1 rated North American goaltender in NHL Central Scouting’s final rankings for the 2010 Entry Draft.
+2009-10: Named to the WHL Western Conference First All-Star Team in his second season with Seattle…Ranked first among WHL goaltenders in appearances (62), minutes (3,688) and saves (2,207)…Finished sixth in the league in save percentage (.914) en route to being named a finalist for the WHL Goaltender of the Year…Represented Canada at the 2010 IIHF World Under-18 Championship…Started all six games at the tournament, posting a 3-3 record with a 2.87 GAA…Was the No. 1 rated North American goaltender in NHL Central Scouting’s final rankings for the 2010 Entry Draft.

-Personal: Calvin’s older brother, Chet, was the WHL’s 2008 and 2009 Goaltender of the Year and was selected by the Nashville Predators in the first round (18th overall) of the 2008 Entry Draft...Last name is pronounced PICK-erd.
+Personal: Calvin’s older brother, Chet, was the WHL’s 2008 and 2009 Goaltender of the Year and was selected by Nashville in the first round (18th overall) in 2008…Last name is pronounced PICK-erd.